Harvest Vegetable Soup {Vegan}

 Description

-Healthy homemade vegan vegetable soup recipe with all sorts of yummy harvest veggies, including butternut squash and kale.
-Paleo, vegan, and gluten-free.
+Healthy homemade Harvest Vegetable Soup recipe with all sorts of yummy fall veggies, including butternut squash and kale.
+This vegan soup is naturally free from gluten, grains and dairy.

 Ingredients